Haunting Paranormal: Ghost Story Collection – Review of Series Openers from M.L. Bullock’s

 It is the best neighborly gesture ever.
 By the power and grace of The One Outside, Albert lights souls into existence.
 The light inside each pumpkin absorbs whatever portions of the old souls that have been left behind and transforms them into something fresh, something new.

 It’s October at its finest.
 Gone are the tacky houses and the artificial people they hid.
-In its place is a graveyard, a pumpkin patch, a haunted house, and brand-spanking new spirits as fresh as pumpkin pie!
+In its place is a graveyard, a pumpkin patch, a haunted house, and brand-spanking new spirits fresh as pumpkin pie!
 The witches and bats make fine spectators and they take in the scene as well.
 Albert is mad with glee!
 The One Outside appoints him the caretaker of this October Garden and he accepts this position proudly.
 He turns to look at all the lit pumpkins.
 Oh how they smile!
 They love it.
 Everyone loves it.
 October is going to be a great month.
 The best.
 Happy Halloween!

 HalloweenVine